paruljain/smartthings/Kankun WiFi Outlet/readme.md

 Kankun WiFi outlets were a cheap option using the TPLink chipset.
 People hacked these outlets to allow SSH access to the Linux like OS running on the device.
 The device had an inbuilt webserver with a CGI interface.
-It was then trivial to create a REST API to run the outlet on and off.
+It was then trivial to create a REST API to turn the outlet on and off.

 Here are details on how to configure the device: http://www.anites.com/2015/01/hacking-kankun-smart-wifi-plug.html